 Chronic pain = long-term financial success in medical practice.
 It is as simple as that.
 This economic incentive has shaped the way back pain is treated, or should I say managed, rather than cured, to a large extent.

-Do Herniated Discs Cause Pain? / Summary
+Do Herniated Discs Really Cause Pain or Not?

 In order to better your chances of not being misdiagnosed with disc pain, when all along the symptoms exist for some other reason, it is crucial to learn all you can about your diagnosis and get involved in your own treatment routine.